SpontanCombust/witcherscript-ide/docs/user-manual/index.md

 Welcome to the User Manual.
 Here you fill find all sorts of useful information and instructions on how to use WitcherScript IDE.

 ## Sections
+- [Getting Started](getting-started.md) - how to get the tool up and running
-- [Editor](editor.md) - instructions and showcase of extension capabilities,
+- [Editor](editor.md) - showcase of extension capabilities,
 - [Project System](project-system.md) - explanation on the project management system established by WitcherScript IDE,
 - [Changelog](changelog.md)